epfl-dlab/Quotebank/README.md

 ### 1. Quotation and candidate extraction
 The first step consists in extracting all direct quotations, their context and the candidate speakers from the data.
 More details about Quootstrap can be found in the [README of Quootstrap](quootstrap/README.md).
-This can be generated with our variation Quootstrap by extracting the tar ball in `quootstrap` to get the required JARs and running the command `./extraction_quotations.sh` in your Spark cluster.
+This can be generated with our variation Quootstrap by extracting the tarball in `quootstrap` to get the required JARs and running the command `./extraction_quotations.sh` in your Spark cluster.
 It is important to verify the parameters in the `config.properties` file, i.e. you need to change `/path/to/` to suit your needs.
 Additionally, we want those parameters to be set to `True`:

 ```bash
 EXPORT_RESULTS=true